Enter your postcode to start comparing broadband deals available to you:

 Uswitch services are provided at no cost to you, but we may receive a commission from the companies we refer you to.
 This helps to keep our site free for you to use.
 Sometimes we have commercial agreements with providers to highlight deals that we think are worth your consideration.
 These deals are labelled 'sponsored'.

-If you’re ready to switch broadband providers and get started with a new broadband package, one thing that might put you off is the thought of paying set-up fees or installation costs.
-If the monthly rate is lower but you have to pay out a significant amount upfront, is it really worth it to switch now?
+If you’re ready to switch broadband providers and get started with a new internet package, one thing that might seem a bit off-putting is the thought of paying set-up fees or installation costs.

 You can get all of the following types of broadband with free installation and without any upfront costs: